TahaSh/vue-paginate/README.md

 > This plugin helps you use pagination on lists within seconds!

+**Please note that this version only works for Vue 1.0.
+The next version will support Vue 2.0 which is currently under development — thanks for your patience :).**

-It's basically a directive with a bunch of methods defined on the vm.
+It's basically a directive with bba bunch of methods defined on the vm.
 When you use this directive on some list, it'll be sliced according to the number of items per page, which you specify.
 Then, you'll work with those slices using the methods & data that automatically gets defined on the vm — not all vms, only the one you used the directive in.